-Warehousing and Storage means facilities used for collecting, receiving, storing, handling and distributing materials, products or goods.
+Warehousing and Storage means, for the purpose of assessing on-site parking requirements, facilities used for collecting, receiving, storing, handling and distributing materials, products or goods.

 Chapter 11.
 Utilities and Traffic Management

 Add Environmental Results Expected to read as follows: